-WASA's ultimate success in achieving its operational goals, customer service goals, and continuing success in regulatory compliance depends in large part on the implementation of its 10-year capital improvement program totaling \$3.2 billion.
-Approximately 52% of the capital improvement program is either federally mandated or a court-ordered decree, including: the Blue Plains Total Nitrogen Program and the CSO LTCP.
+WASA's ultimate success in achieving its operational goals, customer service goals, and continuing success in regulatory compliance depends in large part on the implementation of its 10-year capital improvement program proposed at \$3.8 billion.
+Approximately 52% of the capital improvement program is either federally mandated or a court-ordered decree, including the Blue Plains Total Nitrogen Program and the CSO LTCP.

-The BTN includes capital projects that are required for nitrogen removal and wet weather flow treatment, thus enabling the Blue Plains Advance Wastewater Treatment Plant to comply with the United States Environmental Protection Agency's modification to the NPDES permit, reducing the total nitrogen effluent limit to 4.7 million pounds per year.
+The BTN includes capital projects that are required for nitrogen removal and wet weather flow treatment, thus enabling the Blue Plains Advance Wastewater Treatment Plant to comply with the EPA's modification to the NPDES permit, reducing the total nitrogen effluent limit to 4.7 million pounds per year.

 The Authority also made significant progress on CSO LTCP projects over the past few years.
-Construction is well underway with completion of approximately \$170 million of projects.
 Projects include rehabilitation of four major pumping stations to increase their capacity: three of these stations (Potomac, Main & O Street and East Side) are near completion, and additional work at Poplar Point is underway.
 WASA is also in the process of completing the facility plan for the Anacostia tunnels.
-The proposed FY 2008 - F 2017 capital improvement program is \$3.2 billion on a cash disbursements basis.
-The plan is broken into seven service areas, as shown in the following graph.
+The proposed FY 2009 - F 2018 capital improvement program is broken into seven service areas, as shown in the following graph.

-FY 2008 - FY 2017 Capital Improvement Program (\$ in 000's)
+FY 2009 - FY 2018 Capital Improvement Program (\$ in 000's)